 Grow a Generation is committed to help you find or support the passion based opportunities your children and teens need to grow and thrive.
 Our mission is to give young people the tools and support to become digital storytellers, STEM athletes, and world changers by making meaningful projects that build a more just and beautiful world.

-Touch base with Dr. Ellen Cavanaugh, founder and president of Grow a Generation, to open an Imagineering Lab in your school or community center.
+- Touch base with Dr. Ellen Cavanaugh, founder and president of Grow a Generation, to ask how we can help you inspire the child(ren) you hold most dear.

 In the News…